olsoma13/pythonMonitor/README.md

 # pythonMonitor
-an HTTP monitoring script with configuration for correcting through SSH Psuh
+an HTTP monitoring script with configuration for correcting through SSH Push